Brandywine, Maryland: Historical sites

 The following is a list of historic sites in Brandywine, which includes Baden and T.B. identified by the Maryland-National Capital Park and Planning Commission, none of which are currently museums:

 Enterprises and recreation

-The Brandywine community includes Gwynn Park High School, several well-known automobile salvage lots, and a construction equipment vehicle sales lot.
+The Brandywine community includes Gwynn Park High School, several well-known automobile salvage lots, a construction equipment vehicle sales lot, and a large furniture warehouse.
 A large commercial center was created with the development of Brandywine Crossing shopping center's opening in October 2008 and growing to 800,000 SF with 49 commercial spaces as of 2016.
+The community's new Southern Area Aquatics and Recreational Complex offers services to residents of all ages.

 Government

-Prince George's County Police Department District 5 Station in Clinton CDP and District 7 Station in Fort Washington CDP serve the community.
+Prince George's County Police Department District 5 Station in Clinton and District 7 Station in Fort Washington serve the community.

 The U.S. Postal Service operates the Brandywine Post Office.

+A United States Armed Forces communications receiving facility, known as the Brandywine Receiver Site, is located in Brandywine.
+It is associated with Joint Base Andrews.

 Education

 Brandywine residents are assigned to schools in Prince George's County Public Schools.

 Residential areas of the CDP area are zoned to Brandywine Elementary School, Gwynn Park Middle School, and Gwynn Park High School.